 Your legal entity (business) name is the full, legal name given to your business.
 It’s listed above your business address on your SS-4 form issued by the IRS.

 When connecting your bank account to HoneyBook as a Sole Proprietor or LLC-Partnership-Corp., you’ll need to enter your legal entity name exactly as it appears on your SS-4 form.
 If it is not entered correctly, your details will not be verified and deposits to your bank account will not process.
+Follow the directions in the sections below to enter your legal entity name and make sure your details get verified.

-PLEASE NOTE: If you’re connecting your bank account as an Individual, this article does not apply.
+If you’re connecting your bank account as an Individual, this article does not apply.
 You won’t be prompted to enter a legal entity name.

 Your legal entity name consists of everything listed above your address